Propagation of minimality in the supercooled Stefan problem: Solutions of the particle system

 for each $k \leq N$. \end{proof}

 As mentioned in the introduction, in the weak feedback regime the solution to the McKean--Vlasov problem \eqref{eq:mckeanproblem} is unique.
-As we see in the next example, no such condition can guarantee uniqueness of solutions for the particle system.
+As the examples in Section 3.1.1 in \cite{delarue2015particle} show, no such condition can guarantee uniqueness of solutions for the particle system.

-\begin{example}[Several solutions to the particle system] We show that solutions to system \eqref{eq:particleN} are not necessarily pathwise unique.
-The example given here is adapted from \cite{delarue2015particle} to fit our framework.
-Let $N=3$, $t>0$, and suppose no jump occurred before time $t$.
-Assume that